flexycode/CCOBJPGL-PY/README.md

 # 💫 CCOBJPGL-PY
 CCOBJPGL-PY - Object-Oriented Programming in Python

-This repository contains all of the java code implementations of each topic in the course outline for object oriented programming.
+This repository contains all of the python code implementations of each topic in the course outline for object oriented programming.

 ## Table